 - Lack of Buy-in from locals

 Many local and international donors adopt models that inadvertently sidelines the very people they are trying to help.
-This model glorifies rushing into localities with charity funds to deliver projects purely managed by outsiders.
+These models glorify rushing into localities with charity funds to deliver projects purely managed by outsiders.

 Therefore, the locals feel disconnected from the project from get-go.
 Such disconnectedness means that the project team is less likely to capture the nuanced needs and expectations of the locals into their decision-making process.
 This was the case with a water project by PlayPumps international.

 In Mozambique, for instance, some locals complained that a PlayPump substituted their community’s traditional water-drawing gear without their approval.
-But it’s more than that.
+The repercussions of this neglect were severe.

 A 2009 investigative report in The Guardian revealed that many PlayPumps were lying fallow.
 Children were not playing on them and the tanks were empty.
 In hindsight, the goal itself seems outlandish.